-Our most advanced product candidate, nirogacestat, is an investigational oral, small molecule gamma secretase inhibitor, or GSI, in development as a monotherapy for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the FDA.
-In December 2022, we submitted an NDA to the FDA for nirogacestat for the treatment of adults with desmoid tumors.
-On February 27, 2023, we announced that the FDA accepted the NDA filing and granted priority review.
-The FDA has assigned a PDUFA target action date of August 27, 2023.
-The NDA submission is being reviewed under the FDA's Real-Time Oncology Review program and is supported by positive data from the Phase 3 DeFi trial, a global, randomized, double-blind, placebo-controlled trial in adult patients with desmoid tumors.
-In May 2022, we announced positive topline results from the Phase 3 DeFi trial, and we presented additional data from the trial at the European Society for Medical Oncology Congress in September 2022.
-Results from our Phase 3 DeFi trial were also published in the New England Journal of Medicine in March 2023.
-The Phase 3 DeFi trial met its primary endpoint of improving progression-free survival, or PFS, demonstrating a statistically significant improvement for nirogacestat over placebo, with a 71% reduction in the risk of disease progression (hazard ratio (HR) = 0.29 (95% CI: 0.15, 0.55); p < 0.001).
-Nirogacestat also demonstrated statistically significant and clinically meaningful improvements in objective response rate and in patient-reported outcomes, or PROs, all of which were prespecified secondary endpoints of the study.
+Our most advanced product candidate, nirogacestat, is an investigational oral, small molecule gamma secretase inhibitor in development as a monotherapy for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration, or FDA.
+In December 2022, we submitted a New Drug Application, or NDA, to the FDA for nirogacestat for the treatment of adults with desmoid tumors, On February 27, 2023, we announced that the FDA accepted the NDA filing and granted priority review with an assigned Prescription Drug User Fee Act, or PDUFA, target action date of August 27, 2023.
+On June 2, 2023, the FDA notified the Company that it had updated the PDUFA action date for the NDA by the standard extension period of three months to allow more time to review additional analyses of previously submitted data that had been provided by the Company in response to the FDA's information requests.
+The updated PDUFA action date for the NDA is November 27, 2023.
+The FDA has granted Fast Track and Breakthrough Therapy designations to nirogacestat for the treatment of adult patients with progressive, unresectable, recurrent or refractory desmoid tumors or deep fibromatosis.
+Nirogacestat has also received Orphan Drug designation from the FDA for the treatment of desmoid tumors and from the European Commission for the treatment of soft tissue sarcoma.
+The NDA submission is supported by positive data from the Phase 3 DeFi trial, a global, randomized, double-blind, placebo-controlled trial in adult patients with desmoid tumors.
+These positive Phase 3 data were announced in May 2022 and subsequently published in the New England Journal of Medicine, with additional data presented at various top tier scientific conferences, including the European Society for Medical Oncology Congress (ESMO) 2022 and American Society of Clinical Oncology (ASCO) Annual Meeting 2023.
+The Phase 3 DeFi trial met its primary endpoint of improving progression-free survival demonstrating a statistically significant improvement for nirogacestat over placebo, with a 71% reduction in the risk of disease progression (hazard ratio (HR) = 0.29 (95%) CI: 0.15, 0.55); p < 0.001).
+Nirogacestat also demonstrated statistically significant and clinically meaningful improvements in objective response rate and in patient-reported outcomes all of which were prespecified secondary endpoints of the study.
 In addition, nirogacestat exhibited a manageable safety profile in the Phase 3 DeFi trial, with 95% of all treatment-emergent adverse events, or TEAEs, reported as Grade 1 or 2.
 The most frequently reported TEAEs in participants receiving nirogacestat were diarrhea, nausea, and fatigue.
-In addition, events of ovarian dysfunction, which was defin
+Furthermore, events of ovarian dysfunction, which was defined by investigator-reported events of amenorrhea, premature menopause, menopause, and ovarian failure, and which was observed in 75% of women of childbearing potential receiving nirogacestat, resolved in 74% of the affected participants.

-We are actively engaged in commercial preparations to support the potential U.S. launch of nirogacestat, if approved, for the treatment of adults with desmoid tumors.
-We also expect to file a Marketing Authorization Application, or MAA, with the European Medicines Agency in the European Union in 2024.
+We are actively engaged in commercial preparations to support the U.S. launch of nirogacestat, if approved, for the treatment of adults with desmoid tumors.
+We also expect to file a Marketing Authorization Application with the European Medicines Agency in the European Union in 2024.

 We are also evaluating nirogacestat for the treatment of ovarian granulosa cell tumors, or GCT, a subtype of ovarian cancer.
-In September 2022, we announced that the first patient had been dosed in an ongoing Phase 2 trial evaluating nirogacestat as a monotherapy in patients with recurrent ovarian GCT.
+In May 2023, we announced full enrollment of the ongoing Phase 2 trial evaluating nirogacestat as a monotherapy in patients with recurrent ovarian GCT.
+We expect to report initial data from the trial in 2024.